conrad619/rakwireless-docs/docs/Product-Categories/WisHat/RAK2247-Pi-HAT/Overview/README.md

 ---

 # RAK2247 Pi HAT WisHat™
-Thank You For choosing **RAK2247 Pi HAT WisHat™** in your awesome IoT Project! 🎉 To help you get started, we have provided you all the necessary documentations for your product.
+Thank you for choosing **RAK2247 Pi HAT WisHat™** in your awesome IoT Project! 🎉 To help you get started, we have provided you all the necessary documentations for your product.

 * [Datasheet](../Datasheet/)